Author: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - In many ports, local direct employments effects of port activity are stagnating or decreasing due to a combination of deindustrialization, containerization, and the increasing use of automated port handling systems and technology.
-As a result, the growth in direct FTE in many (but not all) port areas is either negative or close to zero while throughput volumes increase.
+As a result, the growth in direct FTEs in many (but not all) port areas is either negative or close to zero while throughput volumes increase.

 - More and more jobs are created outside the port area.
 A large variety can be observed in how these processes are materializing in specific individual ports.
 At one extreme, some ports have succeeded in attracting more businesses and thus more jobs in the port area in recent years.
 At the other extreme, some seaports have become merely transit centers servicing economic and logistics centers in the immediate or more distant hinterland.
 When employment effects increasingly extend beyond the local port level, ports might be confronted with a lower direct employment level but higher indirect and related jobs.
 Potential reasons for less direct jobs include productivity gains, outsourcing activities to companies outside the port, or the delocalization of activities to the hinterland.

 6. Global-Local Mismatch of the Economic Benefits of Ports

-With the setting of global supply and transport chains, there has been a growing level of mismatch between the benefits of port activities and the scale and scope of these benefits.
+With the setting up of global supply and transport chains, there has been a growing level of mismatch between the benefits of port activities and the scale and scope of these benefits.
 While at the aggregate level, it is clear that port investments have economic benefits, the spatial and sectoral distribution of these benefits is far less evident.
 One particular mismatch concerns local (community) versus regional / national / global benefits.
 The following points underline this mismatch:

 - Labor usually comes from the local community, and its benefits (mostly wages) are derived in the region, particularly indirect job multipliers.
-As port employment went down because of mechanization and containerization, so did the local labor benefits.
+As port employment went down because of mechanization and containerization, so have the local labor benefits.
 Yet, several port jobs are remunerated at a wage that is much higher than those usually found in the manufacturing sector.
-The most important employment multiplier of ports is usually over trucking.
+The most important employment multiplier of ports is usually related to trucking.